blocksds/sdk/content/basic/backgrounds/index.md

 palette memory bigger, so you need to take one of the VRAM banks that can work as extended palette memory and assign it as extended background palettes.
-The main 2D engine can use VRAM banks E, F and G. The sub 2D engine can only use VRAM bank H for extended palettes.
+The main 2D engine can use VRAM banks E, F and G. The sub 2D engine can only use VRAM bank H for background extended palettes.

 However, you can't copy data to the banks at any point.
 Once you set them up as extended background palettes you can't access them from the CPU.
 The correct